Feyerabend/cc/ch04/sec4.4/storage/FLASH.md

 #### Memory Layout

-When MicroPython boots on a Pico:
+Thus when MicroPython boots on a Pico:

 ```
 Flash Memory (2MB typical):